Leonix777/google-gemini-ai/README.md

 }
 ```

+Using cURL you can achieve this in your console provided that you have everything configured as above:

+curl -i -X POST -H 'Content-Type: application/json' -d '{"modelType": "text_only","prompt": "What can you do for me?"}' http://localhost:3000/chat-with-gemini

 ## Integration with Frontend

 To implement the views, you can integrate any frontend library of your choice, such as ReactJs, Swelte, etc.